unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Keyboard layout:** A layout is the overall keyboard configuration for a particular locale.
 Within a keyboard layout, there is a single base map, one or more key maps and zero or more transforms.

 **Layer** is an arrangement of keys on a touch keyboard.
 A touch keyboard is made up of a set of layers.
 Each layer may have a different key layout, unlike with a hardware keyboard, and may not correspond directly to a hardware keyboard's modifier keys.
-A layer is accessed via a switch key.
-See also touch keyboard, modifier, switch.
+A layer is accessed via a layer-switching key.
+See also touch keyboard and modifier.

 **Long-press key:** also known as a “child key”.
 A secondary key that is invoked from a top level key on a touch keyboard.
 Secondary keys typically provide access to variants of the top level key, such as accented variants (a => á, à, ä, ã)